Customize Learning Experiences for Students: Adaptive and Personalized Pathways in Moodle

 Teaching Scenarios and Examples

-Using the Moodle settings “Activity Completion” and “Restrict Access” with content resources (pages, books, etc.) and activities (quizzes, H5P interactivity, PlayPosit videos, etc.) can help students progress through a course while keeping track of their proficiency and completion at different points.
-Additional Moodle activities like Feedback, Choice, checklists in posted Google Docs, etc., can help add personalized choices into your course design –combine these with activity completion and restricted access features to guide students through the course.
+The Moodle settings “Activity Completion” and “Restrict Access” can be used with content resources (pages, books, etc.) and activities (quizzes, H5P interactivity, PlayPosit videos, etc.) to help students progress through a course while keeping track of their proficiency and completion at different points.
+Additional Moodle activities like Feedback, Choice, Checklist, etc., can help add personalized choices into your course design –combine these with activity completion and restricted access features to guide students through the course.

 Within Moodle, two core features can help instructors provide learning pathways for students.